-No matter what your company size, the pressure is on for HR to make use of data to respond to business questions and make timely and relevant workforce decisions.
+No matter your company size, HR faces increasing pressure to leverage data in response to business questions.
+And to make timely and relevant workforce decisions.
 HR now knows that using workforce data can lead to more impactful conversations and contributions to the business.
 For this to happen however, HR needs to develop its analytics capabilities.

 Capabilities of a Mid-Market Company